Learn how to sufficiently protect your recreational vehicle with the right insurance coverage.

 This extends to your RV in the event of an accident where the other party either does not have insurance or does not have enough coverage to pay for all of the injuries they caused in an accident.
 Uninsured or underinsured motorist (UM/UIM) coverage is broken down similarly to liability, using a split-limit format where the coverage amounts correspond to a per person/per accident limit.
 Some states require you to have uninsured or underinsured coverage, while others do not.
 Check our state-by-state breakdown below to see if it's required in your state.

-While the above coverage describes more of a basic form of coverage for your RV, if you live in your RV full-time or have expensive upgrades or features, you should consider the following additional coverages.
+While the above coverage describes more of a basic form of coverage for your RV, if you live in your RV full-time or have expensive upgrades or features, you should consider the following insurance add-ons.

 This coverage extends to personal effects like furniture, satellite dishes, sporting equipment, or camping supplies that you might have in your RV.
 This is unique to your RV policy as auto insurance usually doesn’t extend to personal property.
 The exact deductibles and limits of personal property vary per policy as well as per individual.